Narciso Bravo Jr.

-Narciso "Bong" Recio Bravo Jr. is a Filipino politician, who represents the 1st congressional district of the province of Masbate.
+Narciso "Bong" Recio Bravo Jr. (born January 15, 1964) is a Filipino politician, who represents the 1st congressional district of the province of Masbate.
 The district is composed of the municipalities of Batuan, Claveria, Monreal, San Fernando, San Jacinto and San Pascual.
 He was elected in 2013 as the new mayor of San Fernando, Masbate.

 Early life and education

 Bong Bravo was born on January 15, 1964, in Cataingan, Masbate.
 His parents are Narciso G. Bravo, a former RTC judge, and Amparo Recio-Bravo, a teacher.
 He took up civil engineering at Aquinas University of Legazpi City and graduated in 1986 and passed the PRC licensure examination on the same year.

 Political career

 Narciso "Bong" Bravo, Jr. is a native of the Province of Masbate in Bicol Region, Philippines.
 The inevitable course of his political career came in upon the assassination of his father-in-law, the late Rep. Tito R. Espinosa in 1995.
 He was elected as one of the Provincial Board Members in 1995 and finished the term in 2004.
 In 2004, upon completion of her mother-in-law, Rep. Vida Espinosa's term in Congress, he took over and completed the three-term stint in 2013.
 Thereafter, he was elected Municipal Mayor of San Fernando in Ticao Island from 2013 to 2016.
 He regained his congressional seat in 2019 for his 4th term, and while on this spot, he was also elected by the lower house as the Chair of the Committee on Public Order and Safety, which is one of the most powerful committees of the House of Representatives as this ensures safety and security of the nation, as a whole.